hmperry/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
+The back-end project is focused on creating a server for the What to Wear application.
+This is the database that supports the user interactivity of adding clothing articles and other users to be able to utilize the app.
 The eventual goal is to create a server with an API and user authorization.

-## Running the Project
+## Technologies
-`npm run start` — to launch the server

-`npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+This part of the project is explicitly the back end.
+I utlized Node.js with express to write the code.
+I also used Mongoose to see the data and Postman to test the many API requests and error possibilities.